openstack-archive/trove-integration/README.md

 ***

 ### Running Integration Tests
+Check the values in /etc/trove/test.conf in case it has been re-initialized prior to running the tests.
+For example, from the previous mysql steps:

+    "dbaas_datastore": "%datastore_type%",
+    "dbaas_datastore_version": "%datastore_version%",

+should be:

+    "dbaas_datastore": "mysql",
+    "dbaas_datastore_version": "5.5",

 Once Trove is running on DevStack, you can use the dev scripts to run the integration tests locally.

     $./redstack int-tests